harrydg1/ha-alarm-clock/README.md

 The inspiration is a cheap alarm clock that I soldered myself, from Aliexpress that had some nice features... but lacks others.
 So here is a list of what the goal is:
 ![picture of the clock](https://github.com/harrydg1/ha-alarm-clock/blob/main/PXL_20250110_095514061.jpg)
-- an alarm clock that you never have to set the time (like daylight saving time, ...)
+- an alarm clock that you never have to set the time (like daylight saving time, ...), based on the ESP32-S3 chip
 - simple good old fashioned red (or any other color you might like) 7 segment display
   - 1 larger one for the time: https://nl.aliexpress.com/item/1005002059351703.html
   - 1 smaller one for the temperature: https://nl.aliexpress.com/item/1005006099563523.html